vamsiDT/fairdrop-results/README.md

 TGS: Traffic Generator (DPDK Pktgen)

 One line card (2 ports) is connected to VPP and the other line card is connected to pktgen.
-Each port of the two line cards is directly connected to one port of the other line card, as shown in the figure
+Each port of the two line cards is directly connected to a port of the other line card, as shown below
 ```
 ![alt text](https://raw.githubusercontent.com/vamsiDT/fairdrop-results/master/plots/testbed.png)